 Who we are

-We are the longest-serving, independent voice of the private sector in Singapore and in the region.
-We are an inclusive eco-system of member companies who represent the diversity of the Singapore business community: local and foreign owned large and small companies.
-We stand for free and fair trade, multiculturalism, multilateralism, an open economy and responsible business.
+We are the first and longest serving, independent Singapore Chamber.
+We have been serving businesses and Singapore since 1837.
+Just like our country, we have always been internationally focussed in the interests of a vibrant economy necessary for our collective survival.
+Hence the word “international” in our name.
+It follows we are also an inclusive eco-system of member companies which represent the diversity of the Singapore business community.
+We stand for free and fair trade, integrated multiculturalism, multilateralism, an open economy and responsible business.

 Who are SICC's Members?

-No other voluntary business association in Singapore has such a diverse membership which represents all sectors of the economy.
-50% of member companies are Singaporean owned businesses and 50% are foreign-owned.
-Half of the Chamber’s members are large organisations, including most multinationals and the other half medium, small and start-up companies.
+Our diverse membership represents all sectors of the economy.
+50% of member companies are Singaporean owned and 50% are internationally owned.
+Half of the Chamber’s members are large organizations including many multinationals and the other half comprises medium, small and start-up companies.

 What’s the SICC advantage?

+We know Singapore better than most.
 The Chamber and its members have been helping businesses and Singapore since 1837.
-Across the years, SICC remains a consistently credible advocate for business interests and for Singapore to policymakers and investors, respectively.
+That is why we are best placed to help you navigate our country whether you are a business already established here or planning to invest.
+SICC has built a reputation as a consistently, credible advocate for business interests and for Singapore to policymakers and investors alike.

 How does SICC create value for its members?

-Finally, the annual SICC Awards for Collaborative Innovation are the most relevant business awards today.
-Not only do they celebrate and recognise successful commercial collaborations which drive business innovation, they facilitate community learning and encourage emulation.
+Finally, because we are focussed on the power of collaboration to spur innovation, the annual SICC Awards for Collaborative Innovation are the most relevant business awards today.
+Not only do they celebrate and recognize successful commercial collaborations which drive business innovation, they facilitate community learning through our annual TV programme with each year’s winners and encourage emulation.

 History of SICC